gunnargray-dev/wallpaper-selection/README.md

 ## Overview

 Wallpaper Selector is a modern iOS application that provides an intuitive and visually appealing way to browse and select wallpapers.
 Built with SwiftUI, it features smooth animations, gesture-based interactions, and a clean, minimalist design inspired by contemporary iOS design patterns.

+> **Note**: This demo version uses colored backgrounds and placeholder assets.
+Replace with your own wallpaper images and branding assets for production use.

 ## ✨ Features